axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 ## Create a new component

+### Best Practices

+- Never calculate derived properties inside the `firstUpdated` method.
+This method is only executed once at the begging and after first rendering.
+If properties change dynamically after a certain time, those derived properties will not be re-calculated and can lead to wrong execution.
+Better place them in attribute changed or directly in the render method.

 ### How-to create a new component

 `npm run new` and follow the instructions in the CLI.